xima-media/xima-deployer-tools/docs/SYMFONY.md

 ## Installation

-The default configuration for symfony applications are located at [set.php](../deployer/symfony/config/set.php) and can be optionally overwritten.
+The default configuration for symfony applications is located at [set.php](../deployer/symfony/config/set.php) and can be overwritten optionally.

 If you want to use the symfony deployment functionalities add the belonging autoloader to your project `deploy.php`: